-BOX 2 - SMALL-CALIBRE AMMUNITION: COMPARING CAR'S SAMPLE WITH A UKRAINIAN SEIZURE SAMPLE (CONTINUED)
+BOX 2 - SMALL-CALIBRE AMMUNITION: COMPARING CAR'S SAMPLE WITH A UKRAINIAN SEIZURE SAMPLE (continued)

 On the whole, CAR and the Ukrainian defence and security forces documented a similar spread of relevant production facilities, but the production years differ somewhat across the ammunition samples.
-Indeed, CAR documented only 18 of the 77 unique small-calibre cartridge headstamps
+Indeed, CAR documented only 18 of the 77 unique small-calibre cartridge headstamps recorded in the Okhtyrka sample (see Figure 74).
+These 18 headstamps, which are present in both samples, include the ones CAR documented at more than one location (see Figure 72), indicating that the scale of their diversion is probably higher than CAR estimated based on its sample alone.

-Figure 74 Number of unique headstamp matches between the CAR and Okhtyrka samples
+Number of unique headstamp matches between the CAR and Okhtyrka samples